-Finally, if you are planning to travel abroad or fly within5 to 7 days after the procedure, please let your doctor know as it may be best to change the date of the procedure.
+Finally, if you are planning to travel abroad or fly within 5 to 7 days after the injections, please let your doctor know as it may be best to change the date of the injections.

 I have heard that steroids are being used unlicensed/off-label, what does this mean?